MEET OUR TEAM

 Now that I stay at home with our young children, I've enjoyed observing their joy in hearing about the God who knows and loves them.
 During our family's short-lived attempt to get out of the Washington, DC area, we lived in Nashville, where we hosted a weekly dinner for cousins and friends every Sunday for a year (!) and had our third child.
 During that time I had the opportunity to train in Catechesis of the Good Shepherd, which is a lovely religious formation program that draws from the Montessori method and enables children to engage with the Gospel at their developmental level.
 I'm excited for the children and adults at Incarnation to learn from one another as we worship together.
 I hope that the children—just like the adults!—will find Incarnation to be a place to slow down, a place that fosters prayer, community, and joy in knowing Jesus, the Good Shepherd.

-I am Katie Johnson Hamlin and I was ordained a deacon in October 2020.
+I am Katie Johnson Hamlin and I was ordained a deacon in October 2020 and a priest in June 2021.
 I was raised in Pennsylvania and lived in Washington, DC for about 15 years while working around the world in international development.
 I most recently lived in Bangkok and served at Christ Church, a multi-cultural church in the Anglican tradition, before returning to DC in the summer of 2020.
 I am married to Darin and we have three children – Brendan, Asher, and Elisa.

 I am Quauhtli Olivieri Herrera and I am a postulant for the Vocational Diaconate.
 Born in Mexico, raised in Puerto Rico, and having lived for 17 years in North Carolina, prior to moving to the DC area, I am blessed to be part of a multicultural and multilingual upbringing, which I consider a great asset in advancing God’s Kingdom in the DC-Maryland-Virginia region.
 As part of prior ministries, I served in middle school and high school youth group leadership and, alongside my wife Kathryn, led a church-led college student ministry at the University of North Carolina in Chapel Hill.
 I previously served as an Infantryman in the NC Army National Guard, earned my B.A. in Political Science from North Carolina State University, and a Master of Public Policy degree from the Duke University Sanford School of Public Policy.